mvidner/ctoolu/README.md

 or
     rake install_user

-It will install clipboard-relay on the session D-Bus and set up ctoolu for session autostart.
+It will install `clipboard-relay` on the session D-Bus and set up ctoolu for session autostart.

 *FIXME* it will overwrite the configuration file if it is already installed.

-## Usage

-Ensure ctoolu is launched either manually or via ctoolu.desktop by restarting your desktop session.
-When text which matches one of the pattern is copied to the clipboard, you will see a popup menu.

 ## Requirements